theophpo/tebian/README.md

 `lb config && lb build`

-Now, the hyrbid iso file is generated in the project root and can be used with virtualbox.
+Now, the hyrbid iso file is generated in the project root and can be used with virtualbox. (~15min after on my old Pentium)